Are you allowed to take family medical leave?

 If you have questions about FMLA, contact a lawyer who has experience in this area of the law.

 This information is not intended to be legal advice.
-Consult an attorney for individual advice regarding your situation.
+Consult a lawyer for individual advice regarding your situation.